 During the talk the Vicar was presented with a thousand purple crocus bulbs to be planted around the church.
 The significance of purple is that it is the dye used on children’s fingers to indicate that they have received the polio immunisation.

-The photos below were taken on the night.
+The photos below were taken during the evening.

 The photos below were taken on the day.